-The Campus Neighborhoods Revitalization Corporation (CNRC) is a collaborative partnership between the City of Morgantown and West Virginia University, incorporated in 2002.
-Its mission is to work closely with the City and WVU as developer of Tax Increment Financing projects to address infrastructure and housing needs in the neighborhoods surrounding the main campus of West Virginia University (WVU).
+The Campus Neighborhoods Revitalization Corporation (CNRC), incorporated in 2002, is a collaborative partnership between the City of Morgantown and West Virginia University.
+CNRC's mission is to address blight in the Sunnyside neighborhood of Morgantown through the development, in phases, of Tax Increment Financing projects to meet the infrasturcure needs in the neighborhoods surrounding the main campus of West Virginia University (WVU).

-"Sunnyside Up" is a moniker for CNRC referencing the first major revitalization project undertaken by this corporation, namely the development in phases of a comprehensive Revitalization Plan to meet the infrastructure needs of the Sunnyside neighborhood.
-Sunnyside is located immediately to the west of WVU's Downtown Campus.
-It encompasses more than 130 acres of land between Campus Drive, Jones Avenue, Eighth Street and the banks of the Monongahela River.
-A map of the revitalization area can be found elsewhere on this website.
+"Sunnyside Up", a moniker for CNRC, references the first major project undertaken by this corporation, namely the development in phases of a comprehensive Revitalization Plan to meet the infrastructure needs of the Sunnyside neighborhood.
+Sunnyside, located immediately to the north of WVU's main campus, encompasses 130 acres of residential and business zones between Campus Drive (South) to Jones Avenue (East), Eighth Street (North) and the Monongahela River (West).
+A map of the revitalization area of Sunnyside can be found elsewhere on this website.

 Frank Scafella, Executive Director